AnticOwl/anticowl.github.io/_posts/2024-07-20-WATCH_DOGS.md

 ## Rendering
 This section will allow you to modifiy the LOD, Anti Aliasing, Shadow and texture map fot the water.
 If you have a graphic card with enough VRAM, you can activate the `Super Render`.
-This wsill maximize the detail and render twice your actual resolution internally.
+This will maximize the detail and render twice your actual resolution internally.
 This means that if your

 <div style="width:65%; margin: auto;">